coding-boot-camp/fsf_intensive_prework/docs/modules/sub-modules/chapter2/lesson1.md

   <img src="https://raw.githubusercontent.com/coding-boot-camp/enterprise-prework-assets/master/assets/Group2.png" width="600" title="Group2">
 </p>

+#### Java SDK

+This is the Java Software Development Kit.
+This will allow us to run Java code on our computers.
+This is important for the next program we will be using, Eclipse!

-#### Visual Studio Code
+#### Eclipse

-Oh, the power of VS Code!
+Oh, the power of Eclipse!
 A little program that does so much!

-Visual Studio (VS) Code is a free text editor that runs on Mac, Linux, and Windows operating systems.
+Eclipse is a free text editor that runs on Mac, Linux, and Windows operating systems.
 For developers, text editors are like the cozy pillow on which they rest their heads.

 At a fundamental level, programming is all about creating text in files with various extensions.
 When we create a block of HTML like the one below, what we've really done is created a block of text.
 There are some funny symbols in there, but at its most basic level, it's just text.